The Dovžan Gorge

 T: 04 59 71 536 / 051 627 057

-Dolina Exhibition and Education Centre is open in good weather from May until the end of October on Saturdays, Sundays, and holidays from 11 am to 6 pm, and at other times by appointment.
+Dolina Exhibition and Education Centre is open in good weather from May until the end of September on Saturdays, Sundays, and holidays from 11 am to 6 pm, (in October from 11 am to 5 pm) and at other times by appointment.

 Tours must be arranged in advance in TPIC Tržič.

 - groups with more than 12 people: children, students, retired: 4,50 EUR/person, adults 6,50 EUR/person